YSHebron/cs21-mp2-scp-extension/README.md

 Please see my Documentation Intro (`For Submission\Hebron_Yenzy_202003090_LAB4.pdf`) or the MIPS Green Sheet (`MIPS Green Sheet (Berkeley).pdf`) for the MIPS32 instruction formats.
 You may also consult Appendix B of Harris & Harris (2013) or the Project 2 Specs for the complete instruction set and their expected effect.

-Schematics
-Before the modification, the SCP is only capable of handling R-type, lw, sw, and beq instructions, with the following schematics:

 Our technical documentation skills were also sharpened by this project, one that required *line-by-line* explanation of code.
 Discussed in the documentation *per added instruction* are:
 * HDL edits
 * Testbench for simulations.